-It's common to worry about how you'll cope with the process of quitting or what you'll do with the extra time quitting affords.
-We asked our Quitline counsellors to answer some of the common questions about quitting:
+It's common to worry about how you'll cope with stopping smoking, or what you'll do with the extra time quitting affords.
+We asked our Quitline counsellors to answer some of the common questions they receive on Quitline (13 7848):

 Q. How will I cope with stress if I can't smoke?

-A. Many people who smoke connect their smoking habit with stress relief and relaxation, but what is it that smoking actually provides?
+A. Many people who smoke equate smoking with stress relief and relaxation, but what is it that you're really looking for?
 Is it solitude?
 ‘Me’ time?
 Downtime?
 A reward?

-Understanding this can help you craft stress relief strategies that take the place of smoking, that provide you with that ‘me’ time, reward or solitude: organising a part of your house or desk, reading a magazine, strumming the guitar, playing a game, listening to a favourite song, meditating, mindful breathing, stretching or calling a friend for a quick chat.
+Understanding this can help you craft stress relief strategies that replace smoking and provide you with that sought-after ‘me’ time, reward or solitude: organising a part of your house or desk, reading a magazine, strumming the guitar, playing a game, listening to a favourite song, meditating, mindful breathing, stretching or calling a friend for a quick chat.

-Remember, withdrawals and cravings make most people feel uncomfortable and frustrated, sometimes even anxious.
-For a while it might feel that nothing else is going to work to relieve stress.
-Just do your best and persevere.
+Remember, feelings of withdrawal and cravings make most people feel uncomfortable and frustrated, sometimes even anxious.
+For a while it might feel that nothing else is going to relieve your stress.
+Do your best and persevere.

-TIP: Withdrawals can affect your brain’s functioning and cause you to be less creative or motivated.
-Don’t give in to those thoughts.
-Those thoughts are not you, it’s the withdrawals talking.
+TIP: Withdrawal can affect your brain’s functioning and cause you to be less creative or motivated.
+Don’t give in.
+Those thoughts are not you, it’s the withdrawal talking.
 Reframe it as an opportunity rather than a chore; an opportunity to learn about yourself.

 Q. What'll I do with my time?

-Q. I'm scared of withdrawals.
+Q. I'm scared of withdrawal.
 I get cranky when I can't smoke.

 That is very normal.
-Many people do become emotional when they’re quitting and they can feel less inclined to quit because they don’t want to put themselves, or others, through that experience.
-Sometimes the cause is solely the withdrawals and other times it's a combination of withdrawals and life events.
+Many people do become emotional when they’re quitting and they can feel less inclined to stop smoking because they don’t want to put themselves or others through that experience.
+Sometimes the cause is solely the withdrawal and other times it's a combination of withdrawal and life events.
 If you’ve tried to quit before and you’ve gotten angry or sad, now you know what might come up.
-The good news is that nicotine replacement therapy (like patches and mouth spray) can help combat the physical withdrawal symptoms while Quitline can help deal with the emotional side of things.
+The good news is that nicotine replacement therapy (like patches and mouth spray) can help combat the feelings of withdrawal while Quitline can help deal with the emotional side of things.
 You’re not alone.
 Talking to a counsellor or support person is often one of the most effective ways to manage the emotional side of quitting.

-TIP: Chatting to a Quitline counsellor can be one of the best ways to deal with the emotions that surface during quitting because Quitline counsellors understand the issues that can arise specifically in the context of quitting smoking.
+TIP: Chatting with a Quitline counsellor can be one of the best ways to deal with the emotions that surface during quitting.
+Quitline counsellors understand the issues that can arise specifically in the context of quitting smoking.
 Chatting to someone on Quitline is free and easy.
 Simply call 13 7848 or SMS 'call back' to the same number.